lk-geimfari/mimesis/docs/index.rst

 Locales
 -------

-You can specify a locale when creating providers and they will return data that is appropriate for the language or country associated with that locale.  `Elizabeth` currently includes support for 30 different locales:
+You can specify a locale when creating providers and they will return data that is appropriate for the language or country associated with that locale.  `Mimesis` currently includes support for 30 different locales:

 =======  ====================  ====================
 Code     Name                  Native Name